 The realistic deployment scenarios are summarized in ETSI NFV-SEC 001 [6], based on which a 3GPP network operator can deploy 3GPP defined functionalities in three modes:

 - Mode 1.
-A network operator purchases 3GPP VNFs from its vendors and deploys it on a third partyNFVI.
+A network operator purchases 3GPP VNFs from a vendor and deploys it on other vendor(s)’ NFVI.

 - Mode 2.
-A network operator purchases 3GPP VNFs and the virtualization layer (e.g. hypervisor) from its vendors, and deploys them on a third party hardware layer.
+A network operator purchases 3GPP VNFs and the virtualization layer (e.g. hypervisor) from a vendor, and deploys them on a third party vendor’s hardware layer.

 - Mode 3.
-A network operator purchases and deploys 3GPP VNFs, the virtualization layer and the hardware layer from its vendors.
+A network operator purchases and deploys 3GPP VNFs, the virtualization layer and the hardware layer from a vendor.

 Each deployment mode requires the different composition of virtualized network products purchased and deployed by a network operator, which are subject to the testing and evaluation in SECAM scheme.
 Accordingly, the different compistion of virtualized network products maps to three types of virtualized network product class as depicted in Figure 1:

-- Type 1: implement 3GPP defined functionalities only
+- Type 1:A vendor provides a virtualilzed network product class contains3GPP defined functionalities only

-- Type 2: implement 3GPP defined functionalities and virtualization layer
+- Type 2:A vendor provides a virtualized network product class contains 3GPP defined functionalities and virtualization layer

-- Type 3: implement 3GPP defined functionalities, virtualization layer, and hardware layer
+- Type 3: A vendor provides a virtualized network product class contains 3GPP defined functionalities, virtualization layer, and hardware layer